l3w15/clickApp/README.md

 # clickApp

 ## To run

+Clone this repo
 ```bash
 $ npm install
 $ ionic serve
 ```
 The app should open in the browser.
 The clicker is on Tab Two.

-To view on your device:
+## To view on your device:
 - Download the Ionic DevApp on a device
 - Have your laptop and device on the same network
 ```bash